JulienPalard/peps/pep-0xxx.rst

 '''''''''''''

-Considering that issues opened about translations may be written in the translation language, they should be placed outside b.p.o to avoid mixing languages.
+Considering that issues opened about translations may be written in the translation language, which can be considered noise but at least is inconsistent, issues should be placed outside b.p.o.

 As all translation must have their own github project (see `Repository for Po Files`_), they must use the associated github issue tracker.